vvlu603/Coursera_GettingandCleaningData_Project/README.md

-# Course Project for Coursera's Getting and cleaning Data
+# Course Project for Coursera's Getting and Cleaning Data

 This file describes how to use the R script to perform the end goals of Coursera's Getting and Cleaning Data course Project.